 The law says that the taxpayer can meet the substantiation requirements in either of two ways: by means of adequate records, or by the taxpayer’s own statement, corroborated by sufficient evidence.

 Adequate Records.
-The regulations clarify that adequate records includes “an account book, diary, log, statement of expense, trip sheets, or similar record” in which the taxpayer records an expenditure or use of property “at or near the time of the expenditure or use.”
+The regulations clarify that adequate records include “an account book, diary, log, statement of expense, trip sheets, or similar record” in which the taxpayer records an expenditure or use of property “at or near the time of the expenditure or use.”

 There are quite a few court cases that have considered the adequate records option.
 These court cases generally look at mileage logs that do not appear to be accurate, such as cases where the mileage log includes round numbers for the miles driven as in Weaver v.
 Commissioner, T.C.
 Summary Opinion 2018-40.